DXsmiley/mathbot/mathbot/help/calculator_libraries.md

-:::topics lib libs libraries libs-add libs-remove libs-list
+:::topics libraries lib libs libs-add libs-remove libs-list

 # Calculator Libraries

+**This feature is still in development**

 The mathbot calculator supports loading of custom libraries.
 Libraries can be used to specify new functions and values.